plewto/Cadejo/doc/Instruments/ALGO.md

 </pre>

-__Line 00__ While working with FM it is convenient to be able to selectively mute various operators to see what effect they are having on the overall sound.
+__Line 00__ While working with FM it is convenient to be able to selectively mute various operators to hear what effect they are having on the overall sound.
 The enable array on line 0 contains a flag for each of the 8 operators.
 A value of 0 mutes the corresponding operator, a value of 1 enables it.